 The collection begins with the jaunty Caravan Blues, a mid-tempo swing number with crushed notes and and blues-scale tropes abounding.
 The pieces is great fun to play, and intermediate pianists may well find it surprisingly easier to play than it sounds, thanks to the ergonomic blues fingering formations that lie so well under the hand.

-Next there’s The Heroic Mouse!, probably the most difficult piece here, and at least Grade 5.
+Next there’s The Heroic Mouse!, probably the most difficult piece here.
 On the recording the pace is very fast, but once again the finger patterns are somewhat a gift (although in a couple places I found the suggested fingerings odd).
 There’s a delicious humour here too, which I think will make this piece particularly appealing to younger aspiring virtuosi!

 Chimes offers a distinct change of pace and mood.
 According to the composer,

 “I wrote Chimes in memory of my grandad, Clifford, who was very fond of his long case ‘grandfather’ clock.
 Chimes is a gentle lullaby that features a variation of the Westminster Quarters melody, which Clifford’s clock would ring out every fifteen minutes throughout the day.
 I always remember that, whenever we stayed the night, we would have fifteen minutes to fall asleep before the next chimes went off!”